ubirch/ubirch-protocol-python/docs/StepByStep.md

     response = api.register_identity(key_registration)
     print("Response: ({}) {}".format(response.status_code, response.content))
 ```
-1. `api.is_identity_registered(uuid)` returns true if the public key is registered at the ubirch key service
+1. `api.is_identity_registered(uuid)` returns true if the public key is registered at the Ubirch key service
 2. Get the certificate containing the keys from the Keystore
 3. Create the registration message
 4. `UBIRCH_PROTOCOL_TYPE_REG` is another constant in the [structure of UPP's](https://github.com/ubirch/ubirch-protocol/#basic-message-format).
 This type resolves to `0x01`.